SonaHJ/PerformanceTestAction/README.md

 This action enables you to run HCL OneTest Performace tests.

-## How this works

-You can use the HCL OneTest Performance Action that enables you to select any type of test created in HCL OneTest™ that you can add to the job in the GitHub action.

 ## Pre requisites

 1. Create a github repository
-2. Create a folder named ".github" in the root of the repository
+2. Create a folder named ".github/workflows" in the root of the repository
-3. Create a folder named "workflows" inside the ".github" folder.
+3. Create a .yml file with any name inside the ".github/workflows" folder
-5. Create a .yml file with any name , inside the "workflow" folder and you need to code as following example in that yml file
+4. You need to add code in yml file as detailed in example below.

-## Example usage
+## Example

 ```yaml
 name: HCL OneTest Performance